moliu15/moliu15.github.io/_pages/research.md

 ---
 ## Research papers

+1. **Decision-Focused Bias Correction for Fluid Approximation** Can Er, **Mo Liu**.
+To be submitted. [\[link\]](https://arxiv.org/pdf/2512.15726)

+   * **"Fluid approximation is biased with respect to the decision-making"**
+   * Should one plug in the time-varying arrival rate to replace the original demand arrival distribution when designing the capacity for multi-server system?
+(Short answer: No)
+   * Does a decision-corrected fluid approximation always exist?
+(Short answer: No)
+   * Does a (vectorized) point prediction exist for multi-product multi-customer newsvendor problem?
+(Short answer: No)
+   * We provide sufficient and necessary conditions for the exsitence of the decision-corrected arrival rate.

 1. **Marginal Value of One Data Point in Assortment Personalization**
    **Mo Liu**, Junyu Cao, Zuo-jun Max Shen.
 Resubmitted to _Management Science_.
    [\[link\]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4487888)